ajeetraina/dhi-sample-demos/grist/guide/guide.md

 ## Migrate to a Docker Hardened Image

-Important for dockerdevrel/dhi-grist: This is a pre-built, ready-to-run Grist application.
+Important Note: This is a pre-built, ready-to-run Grist application.
 Use it directly via docker run rather than as a base image in a Dockerfile.
 Most migration scenarios below do not apply to this image.

 | Item               | Migration note                                                                                                                                                                                                                                                                                                               |